rbalestr-lab/stable-ssl/README.rst

 The Self-Supervised Learning Library by Researchers for Researchers
 ===================================================================

-*Have a research idea?
+*Got a research idea?
 With stable-SSL, you can go from concept to execution in under 10 minutes.
 Start from scratch and quickly set up your pipeline, all while being able to generate high-quality figures and tables from your results.
 That's the goal of stable-SSL.*

 We achieve that by taking the best--and only the best--from the most eponymous AI libraries: ``PytorchLightning``, ``VISSL``, ``WandB``, ``Hydra``, ``Submitit``.

-``stable-SSL`` implements all the basic boilerplate code, including data loading, logging, checkpointing and optimization.
-It offers users full flexibility to customize each part of the pipeline through a configuration file, enabling easy selection of network architectures, loss functions, evaluation metrics, data augmentations and more.
+``stable-SSL`` implements all the basic boilerplate code, including job submission, data loading, optimization, evaluation, logging, monitoring, checkpointing, and requeuing.
+It offers users full flexibility to customize each part of the pipeline through a configuration file, enabling easy selection of network architectures, loss functions, evaluation metrics, data augmentations, and more.
 These components can be sourced from ``stable-SSL`` itself, popular libraries like ``PyTorch``, or custom modules created by the user.

 While the organization is similar to that of ``PyTorch Lightning``, the goal of ``stable-SSL`` is to significantly reduce codebase complexity without sacrificing performance.
-Think of ``PyTorch Lightning`` as industry-driven (abstracting everything away), whereas ``stable-SSL`` is academia-driven (providing users with complete visibility into every aspect).
+Think of ``PyTorch Lightning`` as industry-driven (abstracting everything away), whereas ``stable-SSL`` is academia-driven (offering complete visibility into all important aspects of the pipeline.).

 Why stable-SSL?